 The Group determines the fair value of unquoted equity instruments using acceptable valuation technique.
-The Group has investment in unquoted equity instruments which is measured at fair value using the adjusted net asset value method.
+The Group has investment in unquoted equity instruments which is measured at fair value using the adjusted net asset value method and discounted for any lack of control and lack of marketability.
 Under this method, the fair value is derived by determining the fair values of identifiable assets and liabilities of the investee company.